graphops/file-hosting-service/docs/feature_checklist.md

       - [ ] Parallelize requests
       - [ ] Multiple connections (HTTPS over HTTP2)
   - [x] Wait for the responses (For now, assume that the response chunks correspond with the verifiable chunks)
-    - [x] Keeps track of the downloaded and missing pieces, continually requesting missing pieces until the complete file is obtained
+    - [x] Keeps track of the downloaded and missing pieces,
+    - [ ] continually requesting missing pieces until the complete file is obtained
     - [x] Upon receiving a response, verify the chunk data in the chunk_file
-      - [ ] if failed, blacklist the indexer
+      - [x] if failed, blacklist the indexer
-    - [ ] Once all chunks for a file has been received, verify the file in subfile (should be vacuously true)
   - [x] Once all file has been received and verified, terminate